 - Automatic selection of the appropriate classification levels based on content analysis engines

 - Classification lifecycle policy enforcement, such as preventing a user action unless the file is classified, or preventing an unauthorized classification change

-- Some limited integrated data loss prevention (DLP) functionality, often around specific use cases, such as email
+Some limited integrated data loss prevention (DLP) functionality, often around specific use cases, such as email

-Every organization should assess the data classification automation options available in the marketplace and determine which solution can provide them with the capabilities they need to take their data privacy protection to the next level.
+Every organization should assess automated data classification options available in the marketplace and determine which solution can provide them with the capabilities they need to take their data privacy protection to the next level.
 Ideally, organizations should choose a platform that is purpose-built to deliver the key functions of deploying robust data privacy programs.

-- High automation organizations recognize the value of the privacy function in achieving cyber resilience.
+- High-automation organizations recognize the value of the privacy function in achieving cyber resilience.
 Moreover, high automation organizations are more likely than the overall sample to recognize the importance of aligning the privacy and cybersecurity roles in their organizations (71% vs. 62%).
 Most recognize that the privacy role is becoming increasingly important, especially due to the European Union’s General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA).

-- High automation organizations are more likely to say their organizations have the right number of security solutions and technologies.
+- High-automation organizations are more likely to say their organizations have the right number of security solutions and technologies.
 This can be accomplished by aligning in-house expertise to tools so that investments are leveraged properly.